Gold is discovered in Dry Creek [Englewood], stimulating

 before its demise in 1982.

 The Bolder Boulder was run for the first time on Memorial Day through the streets of Boulder.
-2700 participants competed in the inaugural 10k race which finished at Boulder High School.
-In 1981 the finish was switched to Folsom Field on the campus of the University of Colorado.
+2700 participants competed in the inaugural 10k race which finished at North Boulder Park.
+In 1980, it concluded at Boulder High School.
+The finish was switched to Folsom Field on the campus of the University of Colorado in 1981 due to the increasing popularity of the race.
 This helped facilitate the growth of the event, and today over 50,000 people participate in one of the premier running events in the country.

 Kinetics Conveyance Race first held at the Boulder Reservoir